ameli/ortho/ReadMe.md

        $ python GenerateOrthogonalFunctions.py -s 0

-4. Generate nine set of orthogonal functions starting from function 1, that are orthonormal in the interval [0,10]
+4. Generate nine orthogonal functions starting from function 1, that are orthonormal in the interval [0,10]

        $ python GenerateOrthogonalFunctions.py -e 10

-4. Check orthogonality of each two function, and plot the orthonormal functions and save the plot to pdf
+4. Check orthogonality of each two functions, and plot the orthonormal functions and save the plot to pdf

        $ python GenerateOrthogonalFunctions.py -c -p